Important current information!

 – There are no fixed guidelines for the work samples.

 – Less is more: a maximum of 25 samples.

 – The design of the portfolio says a lot about your personality.

 – Your work samples should show your creative potential and talent.

 – We are looking for designers who enjoy playful and interdisciplinary experimentation in photography, new media and communication design to express their visual ideas.

 – Aim for high conceptual and design quality in your work samples.

 – Document free designs, conceptual approaches and unusual solutions.

 – We expect you to be familiar with PCs and PC applications as work tools.
 Do you want to show us any digital works (e.g. short movies of maximum 4 min. length/websites, etc.)?
 If yes, present these on your dedicated Internet platform and provide us with the URL for your works.

-- A good command of English is useful for keeping up with international technical literature, films and English-language classes.
+- A good knowledge of English is required for studying (for comprehending international specialist literature, films and individual English-language courses).